dennisholt/Energy_Monitor/Notes_Dennis.md

   measure = temp: fields = local_dt, interval, heater[0,1], heater_watts, cum_kWh, temp_closet, temp_shed, temp_outdoor,
 PacketListner
   measure = battery: fields = local_dt, interval, SOC, bat_amps_in, bat_volts, bat_ah_to_empty, bat_cum_kWh_in,

+2023 March 14:
+Got tempMQTT_V2.py working and Influx measure temp looks ok Not sure if CQ is working.
+CQ m5 didn't appear to run but I may have had the name wrong.
+I thought it was just "m5" but it is "cq_temp_m5". is Only one in db right now.
+Hope to go up tomorrow and check.

+Tomorrow: Check CQ;
+    set V2 to run as background service on DietPi.
+    Collect Ra data;
+    Grafana dashboard pulling from battery_db temp